 Before considering pharmacological treatment of dyslipidaemias, always try to identify and correct/optimise any secondary or contributory causes.

-- TGs: plasma TGs rise dramatically after a meal so a fasting sample is required.
+- Lipid profile: includes TChol, LDL-C (or non-HDL-C), HDL-C and TGs.
+Triglycerides rise dramatically after a meal so a fasting sample is required.

 - Fasting blood glucose: this should be done to exclude hyperlipidaemia secondary to diabetes mellitus.